 Willie Schultz remained calm as he watched the light show in the sky.
 All he had to do was blend in with the pedestrians until he found some kind of transport away from the neighborhood.
 Obviously someone had turned him in.
 He went over a small list of the usual suspects as he saw a car that might get him away in time.

 The Ray twisted around in the air, pausing in his flight to watch the people below.
 One of the men seemed familiar to him as he walked toward a parked car.
 The man had been looking up but was now intent on the parked car ahead of him.
 The Ray smiled under his cowl.
 Here his elusive pray was just waiting to die for the Führer.

 As the Ray circled around to attack, Willie knew he was going to die.
 He shook his head and ran for cover, lasers slicing at him as he headed for an underground entrance.
 Willie jumped over the top five steps as he headed down to the platform.
 He pulled out his rag mask and tied it on, seeing he was in luck — a train was now pulling out of the station.

 Willie bounded after the moving conveyance.
 His shadow was in front of him suddenly, and he jumped for the last car.
 Twin beams cut into the stone behind him as his hands wrapped around the ladder used to climb to the top of the train.
 Willie pulled himself to the top and started down the length of the train.

 The Ray was behind him, and coming up fast.
-He needed to get off the train and away from the arrogant, glowing idiot.
-Willie looked around for a way out of the trap.
+Willie needed to get off the train and away from the arrogant, glowing idiot.
+He looked around for a way out of the trap.
 He was desperate and would not go back to his cell peacefully.